Volvo V60 review

 On the plus side, the boot is packed with handy hooks and a 12V power supply, while the front passenger seat can be folded flat to accommodate extra-long loads.
 There’s also good rear head and legroom, plus the cabin is packed with useful storage, including a large glovebox and front and rear folding armrests housing cup-holders and lidded cubbies.

-We think that the 1.6-litre D2 makes the most sense for normal buyers, thanks to 65.7mpg economy, CO2 emissions of only 114/gkm and strong residual values.
+We think that the 1.6-litre D2 makes the most sense for private buyers, thanks to 65.7mpg economy, CO2 emissions of only 114/gkm and strong residuals.
 Volvo also offers a range of fixed-price servicing deals to keep running costs as low as possible, too.
-If you've got to have a more powerful engine, try the top-spec D5 model, which manages to produce emissions of just 119g/km.
+If you've got to have a more powerful engine, then the D4 manages to produce emissions of just 99g/km, but packs 181bhp.

 The Volvo offers plenty of standard kit, with cruise and climate control, DAB radio, Bluetooth and auto wipers all included.
 Heated front seats are a £300 option, though – surprising on a car with Scandinavian roots.